-Canary on a Ruin Wall, Ilha das Flores, Azores, Portugal
+Canary mural on a ruin wall, Ilha das Flores, Azores, Portugal

 I felt like my style and subject had found the perfect wall to call home.
 It was my favorite thing I had ever painted.
 After painting the canary I had one focus: to find more ruins to paint on.

-Click on the image above to view a start to finish time lapse of the painting of the mural.
+Click on the image to view a start to finish time lapse video of the painting of the mural

 The canary was the eleventh mural I painted in about as many days, and the project was gaining momentum within the community.
 Walls were being offered up spontaneously.
 When we knocked on doors, they were opening.